SzymonNastaly/CookieAudit/docs/devlog.md

 - more popovers that display current information (e.g., starting to interact with the website) and especially errors
 - very general state information inside the popup

+#### Storing both texts of nested interactions

+In the case of a two-layer interaction (e.g., first clicking on the settings button and then on the save button), we need to store the text of both buttons.
+As of now, we are only storing the text of the second button.
+For this, I will change the interaction.ie.text field from a string to an array of strings.

 ## June 6, 2024

 I had a problem with shadow roots.